 Want to know how to quit HP Instant Ink?

 You are not alone.
-Ink cartridge lovers across the globe want to try to bypass HP Instant Ink (although technically bypassing HP Instant Ink is not possible, you can only cancel the program).
+Ink cartridge lovers across the globe want to bypass HP Instant Ink (although technically bypassing HP Instant Ink is not possible, you can only cancel the program).

 Well, read on!

 Arcane ink cartridge knowledge and info on recurring billing lies ahead!

 Let’s be open here, what exactly are you looking to do?

 - Are you currently enrolled in an HP Instant Ink Plan and you want to cancel?

 - Are you running around screaming, “Help!
 HP instant ink won’t let me print!”